promanenko/gigaspaces-sbp-jekyll/sqlserver-delta-server.markdown

 In our example we will only demonstrate the notifications for INSERT, UPDATE and Delete.

 ## Change Data Capture (CDC) Setup And Configuration
 Note:-Make Sure Sql-Server Agent is enabled.
-Also, please ensure that you have run
+Also, please ensure that you have run:

 a.
-Gs-agent{%wbr%}
+Gs-agent{%wbr%} - This can be enabled via windows service or by running Gs-agent.exe.
 b.
-Created a space (e.g)
+Deploy a space (e.g)
 {%highlight bash%}
 - gs-cli deploy-space -cluster total_members=1,1 mydatagrid
 {%endhighlight%}

-Keep this grid name handy as you will be using it later on.
+Keep this grid name (mydatagrid) handy as you will be using it later on.

 #### Step 1:
 Create a database first (right click and create a new DB)